 When done right, building a brand on social can pay dividends for your business and set you up for years of success.
 One small misstep, however, can result in lost trust and credibility that can take the same amount of time to regain.

-Inspired by insights gleaned from Linkedin’s recent episode of Live with Marketers, “Building a Brilliant Brand,” here are the five key marketing items to add to your checklist for 2020:
+Inspired by insights gleaned from LinkedIn’s recent episode of Live with Marketers, “Building a Brilliant Brand,” here are the five key marketing items to add to your social media marketing strategy checklist for 2023.

 Lock in your brand’s purpose